Joint Expeditionary Base–Little Creek: World War II

 On July 16, 1942, a U.S. Navy truck drove off Shore Drive, the scenic highway along the south shore of the Chesapeake Bay between the resort areas of Ocean View in Norfolk and Virginia Beach in Princess Anne County.
 The resort town was located on the shore of the Atlantic Ocean several miles south of Cape Henry, at the entrance to the bay.
-Near an inlet called "Little Creek" the truck stopped in a waterlogged bean field of the Whitehurst family's farm.
+Near an inlet called "Little Creek", the truck stopped in a waterlogged bean field of the Whitehurst family's farm.
 For days thereafter, trucks loaded with lumber and equipment rolled into the area in almost continuous succession.
 The reason for this mass assault in a bean field 12 mi northeast of Norfolk was that, early in World War II, Navy planners saw a necessity for landing large numbers of American troops on foreign shores in the face of enemy gunfire.
 That such operations would be difficult was also evident.
 New methods and techniques in landing troops would have to be developed.
 Training would be needed before sufficient men were proficient in the complicated art of the amphibious assault, which would enable U.S. troops to drive to the heart of the enemy.

 The base was initially established in the farmland of Princess Anne County.
-During the early phases of World War II the base was literally a combination of farmland and swamps.
+During the early phases of World War II the base was a combination of farmland and swamps.
 Four bases were constructed on this area: Camp Bradford, Camp Shelton, U.S. Naval Frontier Base, and Amphibious Training Base.
 Camps Bradford and Shelton were named for the former owners of the land.
 Camp Bradford was a training base for Navy Seabees, but in 1943 it was changed into a training center for the crews of landing ship, tanks.
 Camp Shelton was an armed guard training center for bluejackets serving on board merchant ships as gun crews.
 At the end of World War II it served as a separation center.
 The Frontier Base was the forwarding center for amphibious force personnel and equipment destined for the European theater.
 The Amphibious Training Base (also known as "Little Creek") was the center for all types of amphibious training and the training of ship's crews for landing ship medium, landing craft infantry, and landing craft utility; landing craft mechanized and landing craft vehicle personnel boat crews were also trained at Little Creek.

-In a few months the trained men who were to land fighting forces from Africa to Normandy were ready for sea.
-During World War II over 200,000 Naval personnel and 160,000 Army and Marine Corps personnel trained at Little Creek.
+In a few months, the trained men who were to land fighting forces from Africa to Normandy were ready for sea.
+During World War II, over 200,000 Naval personnel and 160,000 Army and Marine Corps personnel trained at Little Creek.